GENERICERROR000/noahkernis.com/content/projects/05_INSULIN_PUMP/index.md

 <br>

 __May, 2020.
 Interactive Telecommunications Program, New York University.__
-*Cardboard, Arduino, LED display, diabetes paraphernalia*
+*Cardboard, Arduino, LED display, diabetes paraphernalia*.

 *INSULIN_PUMP* is a large insulin pump where insulin is delivered when a person ‘pumps’ the device like water pump.